chikuzen/avs2pipemod/README.txt

 	Then help will be displayed.

 Requirement
-	- Avisynth2.6.0final / Avisynth+MT r1706 or later.
+	- Avisynth2.6.0final / Avisynth+ 3.7.5 or later.
-	- Windows Vista sp2 or later.
+	- Windows 7 sp1 or later.
-	- Microsoft Visual C++ 2015 Redistributable Update 3
+	- Microsoft Visual C++ Redistributable v14.

                                         written by Oka Motofumi